hariShankarA/tg-connector-sdk/README.md

 Service endpoints are abstracted and not visible to connectors.
 Ozone DTO and model classes are defined in the SDK.
-Exception handing and error messages are standardized. (further enhancement required) Logging standardized. (further enhancement required)
+Exception handing and error messages are standardized. (further enhancement required) Logging standardized. (further enhancement required).

 # Features